Total-loss car insurance laws by state

 Availability

 The free gap-check works in every state.
-The $49 dispute package is available in most of them too — the counter-offer letter is built from the report's own math even where your state has no detailed valuation rule to cite.
-It's paused for now in New York, Massachusetts, Rhode Island, Delaware, Pennsylvania, Vermont, South Carolina, and Connecticut while we finish a legal review; the free check still works there.
+The $49 dispute package is available in most of them too: the counter-offer letter is built from the report's own math even where your state has no detailed valuation rule to cite.
+It's paused for now in Massachusetts, Rhode Island, New York, Delaware, Pennsylvania, Vermont, South Carolina, Connecticut, Florida, Indiana, Kentucky, Iowa, and Oregon while we finish a legal review; the free check still works there.
 Not sure where you stand?
 The free check will tell you.

 Is your total-loss offer too low?